Unfitted finite element modelling of surface-bulk viscous flows in animal cells: Numerical experiments

 Our last experiment targets the non-rotationally symmetric mode of cell division known as unilateral cytokinesis~\cite{sugioka2022symmetry}.
 In the zygote of certain animal species, including jellyfish, corals and comb jellies (cnidaria and ctenophora, in general)~\cite{rappaport1963experimental}, but also in some epithelial tissues~\cite{herszterg2013interplay}, the cleavage furrow ingresses from only one side of the cell.
 This implies the formation of a single extensile pole at the opposite side of the furrow.
 Figure~\ref{fig:3D-division-unilateral} describes the dynamics of myosin concentration on the surface and bulk viscous flows during a unilateral cytokinesis that takes the same parameters as the bilateral case, except that $\xi$ in Equation~\eqref{eq:overactivity} only acts in half the equator.
 In contrast to the bilateral case, only one toroidal vortex forms around the ingression furrow.

 We finally observe that both 2D axisymmetric and 3D models fail to complete cell pinching: In the 2D axisymmetric case, the axisymmetry boundary condition at the bulk phase (zero vertical displacement) is not compatible with the downwards displacement of the cleavage furrow.
 In the 3D cases, we observe shape instabilities arising when approximating pinch off.
-Both issues are to be investigated in future work.
+On the other hand, we identified that alternative models for cytokinesis with stress-dependent myosin detachment rates or stress-dependent surface shear viscosities~\cite{bonati2022role} require to solve the transport problem with a mass-conserving scheme, which we have not included in the scope of this work.
+All these issues will be investigated in future work.